-- General Fund includes funds designated for operations and capital purposes for certain proprietary programs of the State's universities.
+- (c) The General Fund cash balances presented are not based on Generally Accepted Accounting Principles.
+The General Fund includes funds designated for operations and capital purposes for certain proprietary programs of the State's universities.
 Receipts and disbursements of such funds for the designated programs and the disbursement of such funds for other purposes are reflected in the cash flow.
 A use of the designated funds for purposes other than the proprietary programs is, in effect, a borrowing of such funds.
 Therefore, at any time that the balance in the General Fund is less than the balance of such designated funds, the State is obligated to replenish the designated funds to the extent of the shortfall.
-These designated funds ranged from approximately \$1.2 billion to \$1.9 billion during FY19, from \$1.2 billion to \$1.9 billion to \$1.8 billion for FY21, and are expected to range from \$1.3 billion to \$1.8 billion for FY22.
+These designated funds ranged from approximately \$1.2 billion to \$1.9 billion during FY19, from \$1.2 billion to \$1.9 billion during FY20, were expected to range from \$1.3 billion to \$1.9 billion for FY21, and are expected to range from \$1.3 billion to \$1.8 billion for FY22.
 In addition, the General Fund holds deposits for several escrow accounts pursuant to court orders or federal rulings.
 These funds have averaged, and are expected to continue to average, approximately \$25 million in each fiscal year.
 In addition, the June 30, 2021 General Fund cash balance reflects receipt, as of December 31, 2020, of approximately \$2.0 billion of federal CARES Act assistance.
 As of June 30, 2021, the State had allocated nearly all assistance from the Coronavirus Relief Fund to State and local governmental expenditures related to COVID-19. - (d) The Statutes provide certain administrative remedies to deal with periods when the General Fund is in a negative cash position.
 The Secretary of Administration may temporarily reallocate cash in other funds to the General Fund in an amount up to 9% of the gross general-purpose revenue appropriations then in effect (approximately \$1.728 billion in FY21 and approximately \$1.7 billion in FY22 based on the Governor's executive budget for the FY21-23 biennium) and may also temporarily reallocate for a period of up to 30 days an additional amount up to 3% of the general-purpose revenue appropriations then in effect (approximately \$576 million in FY21 and \$579 million in FY22 based on the Governor's executive budget for the FY21-23 biennium).
-If the amount of available to the General Fund is not sufficient, the Secretary of Administration is authorized to set priorities for payments from the General Fund and to prorate or defer certain payments. - (e) Reflects no operating notes issued or assumed to be issued for FY20, FY21, or FY22.
+If the amount of available to the General Fund is not sufficient, the Secretary of Administration is authorized to set priorities for payments from the General Fund and to prorate or defer certain payments. - ^(e) Reflects no operating notes issued or assumed to be issued for FY20, FY21, or FY22.